zhuminjie/OpenSeesPyDoc/src/MomentCurvature.rst

 #.
 The source code is shown below, which can be downloaded :download:`here </pyExamples/MomentCurvature.py>`.
 #.
-Change the line 2 below to set the right path where the OpenSeesPy library located.
-#.
-Run the source code in your favorate Python program and should see results below
+Run the source code in your favorite Python program and should see results below

 ::